-- -prj -prj project_file>: Specifies a Vivado simulation project script to use for input. - -s <simulation_snapshot>: Specifies the name of the output simulation snapshot. - </p
+- -prj <project_file>: Specifies a Vivado simulation project script to use for input. - -s <simulation_snapshot>: Specifies the name of the output simulation snapshot. - <library>.<top_unit>: Specifies the library and top-level module of the design.

 Running xelab

 In this step, you use the xelab command with the project file completed in Step 1 to elaborate, compile, and link all the design sources to create the simulation snapshot.
 To run the xelab command, open and configure a command window.